yamanoku/vuefes-japan-2023/pages/en.md

 First and foremost, let's delve into the concept of **Client-Side Routing**.

-In typical screen transitions, the server-side generates new page HTML and sends it to the client for display.
+In typical page transitions, the server-side generates new page HTML and sends it to the client for display.
 This is considered the standard form of routing.
 On the other hand, client-side routing is a technique that completes all processes on the client side.

 This method is utilized in Single Page Applications or when dynamically updating a portion of the screen.